How to screenshot on Surface Pro

 • You can also open this tool by opening the Start menu and locating the Snipping Tool under the Windows Accessories folder.

-When you launch the tool, you can take a screenshot in 4 ways as Full desktop, specific program windows, any size of a rectangle shape, and any form you draw manually.
+When you launch the tool, you can take a screenshot in 4 ways:

-5 Using Windows snip & sketch tool
+5. Using the Windows snip & sketch tool

 Surface Screenshot: Snip & Sketch

-In recent Windows 10 Updates, Microsoft has introduced a new modern tool called Snip & Sketch that allows you to quickly annotate screenshots, photos, and other images with your pen, touch, or mouse and save, paste or share with other apps.
+In recent Windows 10 Updates, Microsoft has introduced a new modern tool called Snip & Sketch that allows you to quickly annotate screenshots, photos, and other images with your pen, touch, or mouse and save, paste, or share with other apps.
 To take a screenshot with this tool:

-1. Open the Start menu and type “Snip & Sketch”, or you can type into the Cortana textbox directly.
+1. Open the Start menu, Cortana, or Search box, and type Snip & Sketch.
 You can also open this tool by opening the Start menu and locating the Snip & Sketch app.

-2. When the tool launches, click New and click Snip now.
+2. When the tool launches, click New and click Snip Now.

-3. Select an area you want to capture.
+4. Select an area you want to capture.

-4. The captured image will appear in a new Snip & Sketch window.
+5. The captured image will appear in a new Snip & Sketch window.
 At this point, you can annotate, draw, or highlight whatever you want on the screenshot.

-5. Click the Save icon to save the screenshot to a file.
+6. Click the Save icon to save the screenshot to a file.
 Or click the Copy icon to copy the screenshot to the Windows clipboard so you can paste it elsewhere.

 Surface Screenshot: Shortcut Keys